-Another fabulous recipe find!
+Mini Pumpkin Pie Croissants are another fabulous recipe find!
 This recipe is all over Pinterest and I can see why.
 I saw a picture of this last week and decided I had to make it for something, so I made a batch to take to Sunday school last week (so I wouldn’t gobble all of them down by myself)!

 I found this recipe easy to work with and the flavors of cream cheese, pumpkin pie spice, and pumpkin offer a subdued yet mouthwatering treat.
 This is a great recipe for breakfast or brunch especially to keep in mind for holiday baking.
 It is really easy since you start with refrigerated crescent rolls rather than having to start from scratch.

 I found this recipe at The Monstrum Chronicles and I am so grateful they shared it.
 The pictures were amazing which is why I wanted to try this recipe.
 Check out their website as they have lots of other neat recipes.
 Their source for this great recipe was ShakenTogetherLife.com although many others have copied this recipe and posted it on the Internet.

 While I am making recommendations, if you are looking for ideas for breakfast, brunch, appetizers, breads, desserts, or even main dishes you ought to consider checking out the Pillsbury website and type in “crescent rolls.”
 They have hundreds of tantalizing recipes there and I realized several of the recipes people have given me actually originate from this website.
 Check it out sometime.
 You will find some great ideas for snacks and treats.